APPLICATIONS

 In its court filing, IBM criticized SCO for its lack of disclosure in the case and accused SCO of creating a scheme of false perception over its intellectual-property rights.

-"These counterclaims arise from SCO's efforts to wrongly assert proprietary rights over important, widely-used technology and to impede the use of that technology by the open source Latest News about open source community," said IBM's filing.
+“These counterclaims arise from SCO’s efforts to wrongly assert proprietary rights over important, widely-used technology and to impede the use of that technology by the open source community,” said IBM’s filing.

 "SCO has misused, and is misusing, its purported rights to Unix operating systems developed originally by Bell Laboratories, then a research and development arm of AT&T Corp., to threaten destruction of the competing operating systems known as AIX, Dynix and Linux," the filing said.